 5. DIY Door Sweeps

 Doors with gaps at the bottom let sound in and out, significantly decreasing sound insulation.
+Installing a door sweep can help to seal this gap, improving your office’s overall soundproofing.

 Step-by-Step Guide: